LOW-GRADE SEROUS OVARIAN CANCER IS

 Low-Grade Serous Ovarian Cancer (LGSOC) Treatment Options

-A serious understanding of treatment begins with knowing your low-grade serous ovarian cancer treatment options.
+A serious understanding of treatment begins with knowing your LGSOC treatment options.

-While low-grade serous ovarian cancer (also known as LGSOC) has a slower disease progression, each patient’s journey differs.
+Low-grade serous ovarian cancer (also known as LGSOC) disease progression differs for each patient.
 Therefore, your treatment will likely be tailored by your health care provider, and treatment outcomes will vary.

 Before you start treatment